slipguru/icing/README.md

 in combination with NGS technologies.

 ## Dependencies
-IGNET is developed using Python 2.7 and inherits its main functionalities from:
+ICING is developed using Python 2.7 and inherits its main functionalities from:

 * numpy
 * scipy